kroyxt/elp-documentation/docs/proposals/official/Color.md

 A number word represents the dullness of the final color.
 This represents two hundred minus the chroma in the CIELCh color space.
 For example:

-- A value of 0 is equal to a range from 200 down to 183⅓.
+- A value of 0 represents a range from 200 down to 166⅔.
 This represents a vibrant color.
-- A value of E (11) is equal to a range from 16⅔ down to 0.
+- A value of 5 represents a range from 33⅓ down to 0.
 This represents a dull color.

 The addition of the dullness isn’t mandatory.
 If the dullness is added then the hue must also be added.
 If the dullness isn’t specified, but the hue is, then a value of 5 is assumed for the dullness.
 However, an unspecified dullness is more vague than a dullness of 5.

 ## Relative Precision